postmodern/chruby/doc/man/chruby-exec.1.md

     Change current Ruby based on fuzzy matching of Ruby by name.

 *RUBYOPTS*
-    Additional optional arguements to pass to Ruby.
+    Additional optional arguments to pass to Ruby.

 *COMMAND*
     Command to run under the selected Ruby.